VegaDeftwing/OpGuidesHugoSrc/content/Design/web/langs/css.md

 {{< /columns >}}

-That looks good, does what we want, great, right...
+That looks good, does what we want, great, right…

 <img class="center" src="/design/brokenlogo.webp" style="border-radius:20px;">

-...
-Oops, we broke the logo.
+… Oops, we broke the logo.

-Unitended consquences are the bane of your existance when working on CSS because you really want to (and should) apply style to the most generic class that it applies to, but it's easy to accidentally go one step too far and break other things.
+Unintended consequences are the bane of your existence when working on CSS because you really want to (and should) apply style to the most generic class that it applies to, but it's easy to accidentally go one step too far and break other things.
 This problem could technically be resolved in two ways:

 From the **microscopic** side the logo image could be assigned a class where it is used